 Clemson and N.C.
-State have met 151 times on the diamond, with the Tigers holding an 88-62-1 lead in the series dating back to the 1921 season.
-Last year at Kinston, NC, the Wolfpack won the first two games of the series before the Tigers made a late rally to win the final game 12-10.
-Two years ago, Clemson took two of three games over the Wolfpack at Doug Kingsmore Stadium.
+State have met 166 times on the diamond, with the Tigers holding a 99-66-1 lead in the series dating back to the 1921 season.
+Last year at N.C.
+State, the Wolfpack won two of three games, including wins by scores of 11-4 and 6-5 before the Tigers won game-three 6-3.
+The Tigers also swept N.C.
+State in a three-game series at Doug Kingsmore Stadium in 2006.

-The Tigers hold a 44-21-1 advantage over N.C.
-State all-time in games played at Clemson and are 31-13 in games played at Doug Kingsmore Stadium.
-Clemson also holds a 69-49 advantage over the Wolfpack in games played in the ACC regular season.
+The Tigers hold a 50-21-1 lead over the Wolfpack in games played at Clemson and 37-13 lead at Doug Kingsmore Stadium.
+The Tigers also hold a 77-53 advantage in ACC regular-season games.

-Tiger Head Coach Jack Leggett is 22-12 against the Wolfpack as Clemson's head coach, including a 10-4 mark at Doug Kingsmore Stadium.
-Leggett was also 7-18 against the Wolfpack as the head coach at Western Carolina, meaning he is 29-30 all-time against N.C.
-State.
+Jack Leggett has a 33-16 record against N.C.
+State as Clemson's head coach, including a 16-4 mark at Doug Kingsmore Stadium.
+Leggett was 7-18 against N.C.
+State as Western Carolina's head coach, meaning he has a 40-34 all-time record against the Wolfpack.

 The Starting Pitchers